00H00W/00H00W/README.md

 # HI IM SAM
 Sam Branham
+I don't know everything but I can learn anything

 ## About Me
 I'm just doing whatever I want to do and trying my best at it.